ArchitectsEvolutionZone/MonitorMe/1.Requirements/UserJourneys/HospitalAdmin.md

 __System Administrator__

 A user with this role will be setup with a clean install of the MonitorMe software.
-We will then use this role to provide access for the Hospital Administrator and configure system operations (maybe limitting supported devices).
+We will then use this role to provide access for the Hospital Administrator and configure system operations (maybe limiting supported devices).

 __Hospital Administrator__